Frequently asked questions (FAQs)

 • We currently do not have an integration with Hero, but it is now on our roadmap to develop the connection in the future.

-Are we able to link with SSO through Google?
+Am I able to link with SSO through Google?

 Can their digital work be added to Google Classroom?

-• Yes!
-Instead of assigning work, you have the option to share to Google Classroom.
+• Yes, instead of assigning work, you have the option to share to Google Classroom.

 Lesson Plans